snoek09/snoek09.github.io/source/_posts/2018-08-11-anet-a8-firmware-upgrade.md

 ### Copy Marlin example configuration

-Unzip the Marlin firmware and go to the `Marlin\example-configurations\Anet\A8 folder`:
+Unzip the Marlin firmware and go to the `Marlin\example-configurations\Anet\A8` folder:

 ![Marlin A8 configuration files source](/images/marlin/marlin-a8-configuration-source.png){.img-fluid}